telavivmakers/geek_code/README.md

         U* = Some other one not listed some examples
 ```
 U++++	=	I am the sysadmin.
-If you try and crack my machine don't be surprised if the municipal works department gets an “accidental” computer-generated order to put start a new landfill on your front lawn or your quota is reduced to 4K.
+If you try and crack my machine don't be surprised if the municipal works department gets an "accidental" computer-generated order to put start a new landfill on your front lawn or your quota is reduced to 4K.
 U+++	=	I don't need to crack /etc/passwd because I just modified su so that it doesn't prompt me.
 The admin staff doesn't know I'm here.
 U++	=	I've get the entire admin ticked off at me because I am always using all of the CPU time and trying to run programs that I don't have access to.
 U+	=	I enjoy shell scripting and understand the fundamental importance of the difference between ' and `